SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

     <- true

 Writing ``s.$someNumber`` accesses the wrapper's projected value.
-After storing an even number like 40, the value of ``s.$someNumber`` is ``false``, but after storing an odd number like 55, the projected value is true.
+After storing small number like four, the value of ``s.$someNumber`` is ``false``, but after storing a large number like 55, the projected value is ``true``.

 A property wrapper can return any value as its projected value.
 In this example, there's only one piece of information